 When to Use Commas Between Adjectives

-This question comes up often in my editing: should or shouldn’t there be commas between the adjectives in a string?
+This question comes up often in my editing: should or shouldn’t there be commas between adjectives in a string?
 I hate to tell you this but … it depends.
 Yeah, I know, English is complicated.
 That’s why I’m here.
-I swear, we don’t make up these rules just to …
+I swear, we don’t make up these rules just to keep …

 Create Fictional Languages Without ConLangs